Corno ducale

 The corno ducale (ducal horn), a unique ducal hat, was the headgear and symbol of the Doge of Venice.
 It was a stiff horn-like bonnet, which was made of gemmed brocade or cloth-of-gold and worn over a camauro.
 The ducal horn was a fine linen cap with a structured peak at the back reminiscent of the Phrygian cap, a classical symbol of liberty.

-Every Easter Monday the doge headed a procession from St. Mark's basilica to the convent of St. Zechariah's church, where the abbess presented him a new camauro crafted by the nuns.
+Every Easter Monday, the doge headed a procession from St. Mark's basilica to the convent of San Zaccaria, where the abbess presented him with a new camauro crafted by the nuns.

 Origins

 The origin of the design is uncertain.
 Venice was heavily influenced by the Orient through trade and cultural exchange.
 This ceremonial headdress shares similarities with the Phrygian cap or the white crown of Upper Egypt.
 When Venice was still part of the Eastern Roman (Byzantine) Empire, high-ranking Byzantine soldiers stationed in Venice also wore a headdress reminiscent of the horned Phrygian cap.
 The first recorded mention of the corno is from the 12th century, although it is possible that the doges already wore similar hats before then.